Feature: #107889 - Introduce TCA option "itemsProcessors"

 Description

-As part of centralizing and improving the processing of items for select, check and radio type fields, a new TCA option itemsProcessors is introduced as a replacement for itemsProcFunc.
-This option is an array, so that any number of processors can be called instead of just one.
-Processors are ordered by their array key (numerical) and executed accordingly.
-Processors can receive arbitrary data via the $context->processorParameters property.
+As part of centralizing and improving the processing of items for select, check, and radio type fields, a new TCA option itemsProcessors has been introduced as a replacement for itemsProcFunc.
+This option is an array, allowing any number of processors to be called instead of just one.
+Processors are ordered by their array key (numerical) and executed in that order.
+Processors can receive arbitrary data through the $context->processorParameters property.

-Processor methods receive two parameters: a \TYPO3\CMS\Core\Schema\Struct\SelectItemCollection instance containing the items, and an \TYPO3\CMS\Core\DataHandling\ItemsProcessorContext instance providing access to table, field, row data, and configuration.
+Processor methods receive two parameters: a SelectItemCollection instance containing the items, and an ItemsProcessorContext instance providing access to table, field, row data, and configuration.
 The processor must return a SelectItemCollection.
-This means that added items cannot be untyped arrays anymore, making the whole processing much cleaner and safer.
+This means that added items can no longer be untyped arrays, making the entire process cleaner and safer.

-A new Page TSconfig option is also available, mirroring the existing option for itemsProcFunc.
-See example below for the syntax.
+A new Page TSconfig option is also available, mirroring the existing one for itemsProcFunc.
+See the example below for syntax.

 Example